 Carlos Sa de Melo (Georgia Institute of Technology)

-Vanderlei Bagnato (USP - Sao Carlos)
+Vanderlei Bagnato (University of Sao Paulo - Sao Carlos)

 Ultra-cold atoms have proven to be highly tunable experimental systems, where dimensionality, interactions, lattices, internal degrees of freedom can be changed at the turn of a knob.
 These systems became an amazing playground for quantum simulations of new and old theoretical ideas in various areas of physics, including condensed matter, high energy, atomic and astrophysics.
 The ability to adjust parameters of the Hamiltonian describing ultra-cold atoms has allowed for investigations of both quantum-gas and quantum-fluid behavior in regimes that are not accessible to equivalent systems found in other areas of physics.
 Two examples that are striking involve the creation of optical lattices and the simulation of the Bose-Mott insulator and Bose superfluid by tuning interactions and/or tunneling in ultra-cold bosons, and the tuning of interactions to study the evolution from Bardeen-Cooper-Schrieffer to Bose-Einstein-Condensation superfluidity in ultra-cold fermions.